rolandsalvador/officenetwork/README.md

 [Back to top](#small-office-network-part-1---created-from-scratch)

 <h3>8.
 Add cloud</h3>
-Next, I added a Cloud node so that I can configure and test the DNS server on Server1.
+Next, I added a Cloud node.
 Wireless Router1 connects to the Cloud and acts as the barrier between the inside and outside network.
+The topology is starting to take shape.
 <br />
 <br />
 <img src="https://i.imgur.com/VZ1489I.png"/>

 [Back to top](#small-office-network-part-1---created-from-scratch)

 <h3>9.
-Change index.html file on Server1</h3>
+Change the index.html file on Server1</h3>
 In the HTTP tab of Server1’s Services page, there is an index.html file that contains information to display when a client connects to Server1’s IP address.
 By default, generic Cisco information is displayed on the webpage.
 <br />
 <br />